piranha/solovyov.net/src/en/2011/basic-sqlalchemy.md

 favorite: true
 ----

-SQLAlchemy currently is a best Python ORM, but its documentation, while being thorough and detailed, in my opinion lacks easy descriptions of steps you need to go through to start using it.
-Which is why I've decided to write small introductory tutorial.
+SQLAlchemy is a best Python ORM by far, and it has really thorough and detailed documentation.
+Being like that has a flip side though: it explains a lot of basic concepts right through beginning.
+I personally find it much easier to start with some recipes and examples.
+Which is why I've decided to write small introductory tutorial: a shortest introduction to SQLAlchemy.

 Level 1: hand-written SQL
 -------------------------